Category Archives

 There will always be a minority who root against Tiger or Phil or Justin, I suppose.
 But it is a distinct, vanishingly small minority in golf, especially compared to our rooting habits in other sports.
 Why?

 Given a choice, we prefer to live in singular times.
 It’s one reason why we can’t take our eyes off Tiger, or Dustin, or Rory — and continually compare them to Nicklaus, Palmer and Trevino.
-They are the best of our time, and something inside us craves the inevitable comparison with “all time”.
-This urge to confirm that our stay on Earth spans momentous periods in history is why Grandpa still natters on about the severity of snowstorms in the 1940s, why he prefers ballplayers from the 1950s.
+They are the best of our time, and something inside us craves the inevitable comparison with previous “all timers”.
+This urge to confirm that our stay on Earth spans momentous periods in history is why Grampa still natters on about the severity of snowstorms in the 1940s, why he prefers ballplayers from the 1950s.
 It’s why we have something called The Greatest Generation.

 But golf, or some reason, is different.